 Last Updated on

-Excise tax law was introduced in the UAE in the year 2017.
+Excise tax law was introduced in the Dubai in the year 2017.
 It is a form of indirect tax levied on specified goods.
 These specified goods are harmful to human health or our environment and are known as “Excise goods”.
 Additional tax in the form of Excise tax was levied in order to reduce the consumption of such goods.
 Also, such additional tax will increase the revenue of the government.
 The broad categories of such products are:

 - Tobacco and tobacco products (100%)